 No parent wants a lazy kid.
 But getting kids to love and value hard work is incredibly difficult.
 The information economy has made this harder.
 Most kids don’t work the farm alongside their parents anymore.
 And this is all the more reason that parents need to consistently teach their kids be focused and self-starting.
-Unfortunately, those conversations tend to happen in the context of school and homeworking, which can be limiting.
+Unfortunately for parents, these conversations now tend to happen in the context of school and homework, which can be limiting.
 Life, after all, isn’t about turning in assignments.
 It’s about nailing them.
-It’s also about finding self-worth and a good relationship with work can help with that.
+It’s also about finding self-worth — and valuing yourself based on your ability to do the hard work.
 Kids who know that they can work hard to achieve goals and successes have a higher sense of self esteem and, unsurprisingly, a higher chance of finding success.

 According to Dr. Dabney, although it might feel like the safest space to do so, home isn’t the place for parents to complain about work.
-Even if the work day was frustrating or tedious or in any way soul-crushing, parents should try at all costs to model a sense that work can be enjoyable and fulfilling.“You’re always modeling for your child,” Dr. Dabney says.
+Parents who want to raise hard working kids should know that even if the work day was frustrating or tedious, they need to model a sense that work can be enjoyable and fulfilling.“You’re always modeling for your child,” Dr. Dabney says.
 “It doesn’t really matter what you’re saying to them.
 If you’re modeling something different, you’re causing a situation that’s very difficult for them to understand.”

 Swooping in at the sign of struggle when a kid is trying to climb the jungle gym or struggling to build a block tower is second nature to plenty of parents.
-But if parents want kids to experience the satisfaction of hard work in miniature, they should let their kids struggle a little bit and accomplish as much of the task as they can on their own.
-When their kid finishes the task they have begun, they should lay on praise and congratulate them for working through something that was difficult for them, says Dabney.
-The process, here, is key.
+But if parents want kids to experience the satisfaction of hard work in miniature, they need to let their kids struggle a little bit and accomplish as much of the task as they can on their own.
+When their kid finishes the task they have begun, they should lay on the praise and congratulate them for working through something that was difficult for them, says Dabney.

 Sometimes parents have a certain idea of what being hardworking is — and they have a very certain idea of what it should look like.
-That, per Dr. Dabney, doesn’t serve kids.
-Why?
-Because some kids have different interests and talents and proclivities.
-One might be totally fit to chase the A and work hard on traditional projects such school essays or math homework while another kid might find it more fulfilling to attack a LEGO city with vigor or enter a creative writing contest that is a little bit out of their league.
-Its about working with kids personalities.
+That’s not good.
+Parents need to be open minded because their kids will likely have different interests and talents and proclivities than them.
+One might be totally fit to chase the A and work hard on traditional projects such school essays or math homework, while another kid might find it more fulfilling to attack a LEGO city with vigor.
+Making sure kids enjoy working hard is about working with their personalities.
 What matters to them?
-What do they want?
-Forcing them to work hard at what they don’t care about (to an extent) and not allowing them to chase their passions at the same time can lead to some serious unhappiness.
+Forcing them to work hard at what they don’t care about exclusively and not allowing them to chase their passions at the same time can lead to some serious unhappiness down the road.

 “There are parents who are very authoritative.
 They start panicking if they think their child isn’t hardworking, not realizing that it’s a process.
 It’s a long process,” warns Dabney.
 “And just because they refuse to put their dishes in the dishwasher at age eight does not mean they are going to be out on the street without a job when they are 25.”In other words: chill out.
 Parenting is a world of give and take.
 Parents should check in with their kids, ask what’s going on, expect a lot from their kids, but not the world.
 A helpful idea, Dabney offers, is that if a kid is bad about putting dishes away, try switching tasks.
 Have them wipe down the table or take out the trash instead.
 Make the tasks more doable, and remember that in the process of doing more and more work, complicated tasks get easier.